|UEFA Cup Winner: 1982-1983|

 AM: Pär Zetterberg (Sweden)

-Rensenbrink had an uneventful career in Holland before he moved to play in Belgium.
-He first played for Club Brugge, but his greatest height was with Anderlecht.
+Rob Rensenbrink had an uneventful career in Netherlands playing an amateur side named DWS before he moved to play in Belgium.
+He first played for Club Brugge, but his greatest height was with Anderlecht, where he played from 1971 to 1980.
 He won two Cup Winners' Cup in 1976 and 1978.
-For the national team, he was a key player as Oranje reached both WC Final in 1974 and 1978.
+He also played in the NASL and in France for Toulouse FC.
+For the national team, he earned 46 caps for Netherlands.
+He was a key player as Oranje reached both World Cup Final in 1974 and 1978.

 |Paul Van Himst|